ianrobrien/ubuntu-customizations/README.md

 # ubuntu-customizations

-This repository contains information and settings related to my general development environments
+This repository contains information and settings related to customizing ubuntu (gnome/debian)

 ## Application Installs